nelci592/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/angular-report-viewer/how-to-use-angular-report-viewer-with-angular-cli.md

 * Copy of the "Product Catalog.trdp" report file from __[TelerikReporting_InstallDir]\Report Designer\Examples__
-              placed in the folder used by the [T:Telerik.Reporting.Services.WebApi.ReportFileResolver]() in the Reporting REST service implementation.
+              placed in the folder used by the [ReportFileResolver](/reporting/api/Telerik.Reporting.Services.WebApi.ReportFileResolver) in the Reporting REST service implementation.